-This last one is key: Bluehost gives you ownership of content you put on your blog.
+This last one is key: Bluehost gives you ownership of the content you put on your blog.

-Now that you know why I love Bluehost, here’s the 3-step process for creating a blog on Bluehost.
+Now that you know why I love Bluehost, here’s the three-step process for creating a blog on Bluehost.

-When you head to Bluehost, there are three plans, but I recommend the Basic plan for new bloggers.
-It’s only $2.95 per month when you sign up through our exclusive Bluehostt link.
+When you head to Bluehost, there are three plans.
+I recommend the Basic plan for new bloggers.
+It’s only $2.95 per month when you sign up through our exclusive Bluehost link.

 Your domain name is your blog’s personal address on the internet.
 Most bloggers use their blog’s name for their domain name.
 You can come back to this if you don’t have a name for your blog yet.